Russia pays last Soviet debt

 The payment to Bosnia shows something else: Russia’s determination to discharge all its financial obligations even when it has an excuse not to do so.

-At the time the USSR incurred the debt to Bosnia which has just been repaid, Bosnia as an independent country did not exist.
+At the time the USSR incurred the debt of $152 million which has just been paid to Bosnia, Bosnia as an independent country did not exist.
 The USSR did not in fact owe this money to Bosnia but to the Socialist Federation of Yugoslavia, of which Bosnia was a constituent republic.
 Yugoslavia however no longer exists, just as the USSR itself no longer exists.

 Another country in Russia’s position might have chosen to treat Yugoslavia’s disappearance as a reason for claiming that the debt which was owed by the USSR to Yugoslavia had also been wiped out.